-The 57 students completed the induction requirements for candidacy during the fall 2018 semester.
-Since the chapter’s inception in 2017, 751 MTC students have joined the NSLS.
+Since the MTC chapter's inception in 2017, 884 students have joined the NSLS.

-“The NSLS teaches students the principles of leadership and helps students to develop goals that are rooted in personal growth and development as well as civic engagement,” said Chapter Advisor Kaci Greene.
-“These students have such a great passion to succeed.
-They see and hear the practical application of leadership principles and goal setting at work and are able to develop their own action plans for success.”
+"The NSLS teaches students the principles of leadership and helps students to develop goals that are rooted in personal growth and development as well as civic engagement," said Chapter Advisor Kaci Greene.
+"These students have such a great passion for succeeding.
+They see and hear the practical application of leadership principles and goal setting at work and can develop their own action plans for success."

-In addition to the induction of the new members, six current members - Candice George, Hannah Havens, Kara Kennedy, Lavonia Knight, Jennifer Sanchez Culver, and Raven Siroky - received National Engaged Leader Awards.
-These members participated in additional NSLS programs and community service events to receive NELA recognition.
+In addition to the induction of the new members, two members – Hector Alcantara and Christopher Harkless, received National Engaged Leader Awards (NELA).
+These students participated in additional NSLS programs and community service events to receive NELA recognition.

 Chapter Vice President Disney Cuddington expressed her thanks to the hundreds of families and friends who supported the inductees on their journey and who were there to celebrate the students' continued leadership experience.

-“Each student member in this room has gained personal insight and perspective and has completed the steps to induction,” said Cuddington.
-“They have made commitments to themselves, each other, and to their communities to create positive change.
-Without question, each of them is ready to pay it forward to serve within MTC and beyond.”
+"All the student members in this room have gained personal insight and perspective and have completed the steps to induction," said Cuddington.
+"They have made commitments to themselves, each other, and to their communities to create positive change.
+Without question, all of them are ready to pay it forward to serve within MTC and beyond."

 The NSLS is the nation's largest leadership honor society.
-With 659 chapters, the NSLS currently has 956,568 members nationwide.
-Membership is for life and provides access to benefits including scholarships and awards, exclusive on-campus events, employer recruitment through an online job bank, and discounts on computers, textbooks, grad school prep courses, and insurance.
+With 656 chapters, the NSLS currently has more than one million members nationwide.
+Membership is for life and provides access to benefits including scholarships and awards, exclusive on-campus events, employer recruitment through an online job bank, and discounts on computers, textbooks, and graduate school prep courses.
 For more on the NSLS, visit societyleadership.org.